TheTrueShell/PollenPal/README.md

 # PollenPal API 🌾

-A FastAPI-based REST API for tracking UK pollen levels and forecasts.
+A production-ready FastAPI-based REST API for tracking UK pollen levels and forecasts.
 Get real-time pollen data, 5-day forecasts, and personalised health advice for any UK location.

 ## Features